George Orwell: The Road to Wigan Pier

-Orwell married Eileen O'Shaughnessy on 9 June 1936.
+Orwell married O'Shaughnessy on 9 June 1936.
 Shortly afterwards, the political crisis began in Spain and Orwell followed developments there closely.
-At the end of the year, concerned by Francisco Franco's military uprising (supported by Nazi Germany, Fascist Italy and local groups such as Falange), Orwell decided to go to Spain to take part in the Spanish Civil War on the Republican side.
+At the end of the year, concerned by Francisco Franco's military uprising, Orwell decided to go to Spain to take part in the Spanish Civil War on the Republican side.
 Under the erroneous impression that he needed papers from some left-wing organisation to cross the frontier, on John Strachey's recommendation he applied unsuccessfully to Harry Pollitt, leader of the British Communist Party.
-Pollitt was suspicious of Orwell's political reliability; he asked him whether he would undertake to join the International Brigade and advised him to get a safe-conduct from the Spanish Embassy in Paris.
+Pollitt was suspicious of Orwell's political reliability; he asked him whether he would undertake to join the International Brigades and advised him to get a safe-conduct from the Spanish Embassy in Paris.
 Not wishing to commit himself until he had seen the situation in situ, Orwell instead used his Independent Labour Party contacts to get a letter of introduction to John McNair in Barcelona.

 Spanish Civil War

 Orwell set out for Spain on about 23 December 1936, dining with Henry Miller in Paris on the way.
 Miller told Orwell that going to fight in the Civil War out of some sense of obligation or guilt was "sheer stupidity" and that the Englishman's ideas "about combating Fascism, defending democracy, etc., etc., were all baloney".
-A few days later in Barcelona, Orwell met John McNair of the Independent Labour Party (ILP) Office who quoted him: "I've come to fight against Fascism", but if someone had asked him what he was fighting for, "I should have answered: 'Common decency'".
-Orwell stepped into a complex political situation in Catalonia.
-The Republican government was supported by a number of factions with conflicting aims, including the Workers' Party of Marxist Unification (POUM – Partido Obrero de Unificación Marxista), the anarcho-syndicalist Confederación Nacional del Trabajo (CNT) and the Unified Socialist Party of Catalonia (a wing of the Spanish Communist Party, which was backed by Soviet arms and aid).
-Orwell was at first exasperated by this "kaleidoscope" of political parties and trade unions, "with their tiresome names".
+A few days later in Barcelona, Orwell met John McNair of the Independent Labour Party (ILP) Office.
+The Republican government was supported by a number of factions with conflicting aims, including the Workers' Party of Marxist Unification (POUM), the anarcho-syndicalist Confederación Nacional del Trabajo (CNT) and the Unified Socialist Party of Catalonia (a wing of the Spanish Communist Party).
+Orwell was at first exasperated by this "kaleidoscope" of political parties and trade unions.
 The ILP was linked to the POUM so Orwell joined the POUM.

 After a time at the Lenin Barracks in Barcelona he was sent to the relatively quiet Aragon Front under Georges Kopp.
 By January 1937 he was at Alcubierre 1500 ft above sea level, in the depth of winter.
 There was very little military action and Orwell was shocked by the lack of munitions, food and firewood as well as other extreme deprivations.
 With his Cadet Corps and police training, Orwell was quickly made a corporal.
-On the arrival of a British ILP Contingent about three weeks later, Orwell and the other English militiaman, Williams, were sent with them to Monte Oscuro.
-The newly arrived ILP contingent included Bob Smillie, Bob Edwards, Stafford Cottman and Jack Branthwaite.
-The unit was then sent on to Huesca.
+On the arrival of a British ILP Contingent about three weeks later, Orwell and the other English militiaman, Williams, were sent with them to Monte Oscuro and on to Huesca.